psyflo/mathtask/README.md

 Developed using the jsPsych (www.jsypsych.org) library.

 Download the folder and open task.html with a modern webbrowser.
+NNo Internet connection or server is required since the program runs locally.
 For a preview visit: http://tagging.psycho.studie.li/projekte/ML5/task.html

 Press SPACE once more a the end of block 2 to download the recorded data!